-Requesting additional products should also be submitted through the online request form at www.BannerHealthNetwork.com.
+Requesting additional products should also be submitted by email to BPAProviderContracting@bannerhealth.com.

 A request to add a practitioner to an existing contract should be submitted to BUHPDataTeam@bannerhealth.com with the required AzAHP form and attachments.
 Please note that based on a provider's specialty or geographic service area, we may not be able to add all requested providers or products to an existing contract.